McLeodMoores/starling/examples/examples-simulated/README.md

 ## Swaps <a name="swap-example"></a>
 ------------------------------------
 All swap example views reference a portfolio containing vanilla USD, EUR, CHF, JPY and GBP swaps.
 The curves for each currency are constructed using two-curve configurations: a discounting curve constructed with cash and OIS, and a forward LIBOR/TIBOR/etc. curve constructed using the appropriate index and vanilla fixed / \*IBOR swaps.
 The interpolation in all cases is a monotonic constrained cubic spline with linear extrapolation at both ends.
-The interpolation on the \*IBOR curves (used to project the forward rate) is performed on the zero rates.
+The interpolation on the \*IBOR curves (used to calculate the forward rates) is performed on the zero rates.

 | Tenor \ Curve Name | CHF Discounting | CHF 6M LIBOR | EUR Discounting | EUR 6M EURIBOR | GBP Discounting | GBP 6M LIBOR | JPY Discounting | JPY 6M TIBOR | USD Discounting | USD 3M LIBOR |
 |--------------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|